Ontario Highway 11: Predecessors

-The earliest established section of Highway 11 is Yonge Street in Toronto and York Region, though it is no longer under provincial jurisdiction.
+The earliest established section of Highway 11 is Yonge Street in Toronto and York Region, though it is no longer part of it.
 Yonge Street was built under the order of the first Lieutenant-Governor of Upper Canada (now Ontario), John Graves Simcoe.
 Fearing imminent attack by the United States, he sought to create a military route between York (now Toronto) and Lake Simcoe.
 In doing so, he would create an alternative means of reaching the upper Great Lakes and the trading post at Michilimackinac, bypassing the American border.

 In late 1793, Simcoe determined the route of his new road.
 The following spring, he instructed Deputy Surveyor General Augustus Jones to blaze a small trail marking the route.

 Simcoe initiated construction of the road by granting land to settlers, who in exchange were required to clear 33 ft of frontage on the road passing their lot.

-In the summer of 1794, William Berczy was the first to take up the offer, leading a group of 64 families north-east of Toronto to found the town of German Mills, in today's Markham.
+In the summer of 1794, William Berczy was the first to take up the offer, leading a group of 64 families north-east of Toronto to found the small settlement of German Mills, in today's Markham.
 By the end of 1794, Berczy's settlers had cleared the route around Thornhill.
 However, the settlement was hit by a series of setbacks and road construction stalled.

 Work on the road resumed in 1795 when the Queen's Rangers took over.
 They began their work at Eglinton Avenue and proceeded north, reaching the site of St. Albans on February 16, 1796.
 Expansion of the trail into a road was a condition of settlement for farmers along the route, who were required to spend 12 days a year to clear the road of logs, subsequently removed by convicted drunks as part of their sentence.
 The southern end of the road was in use in the first decade of the 19th century, and became passable all the way to the northern end in 1816.

 For several years the Holland River and Lake Simcoe provided the only means of transportation; Holland Landing was the northern terminus of Yonge Street.
 The military route to Georgian Bay prior to, and during the War of 1812, crossed Lake Simcoe to the head of Kempenfelt Bay, then by the Nine Mile Portage to Willow Creek and the Nottawasaga River.
 The Penetanguishene Military Post was started before the war.
 However, lacking a suitable overland transport route, passage from York to Lake Huron continued via the Nottawasaga.
 The Penetanguishene Road, begun in 1814, replaced this route by the time the military post was opened in 1817.